How Fish Hear

 Understanding that all life originated in the sea, the biological adaptations of fish have been in the evolutionary mix for quite some time, so what we may consider simple or rudimentary behavioral adaptations may in fact be loaded with subtleties far too fine for us to distinguish.
 Alternately, relationships may be so well adapted to the surroundings that there is no need for complexity.

 Sound is physical energy induced in a medium as a consequence of some mechanical action imposed in the medium.
 The energy – called “acoustical energy” is a combination of two characteristics: pressure gradient, and particle motion.
-The relative intensities of these two characteristics are dependant on the physical characteristics of the medium.
+The relative intensities of these two characteristics are dependent on the physical characteristics of the medium.

 Air is highly compressible so pressure gradient energy is more pronounced in air, and why terrestrial vertebrates have pressure-sensing diaphragms to perceive sound.